-The class discussion is an important chance to listen, think, talk, and learn so participation is taken seriously.
-In class you can learn from your fellow students and they from you.
+The class discussion and any online components are an important chance to listen, think, talk, and learn so participation is taken seriously.
+These are opportunities to learn from your fellow students and for them to learn from you.
 I will cold call (ask you to speak even if you have not volunteered).
 BE PREPARED FOR EVERY CLASS.

-An "A" will be earned by productive engagement in the classroom.
+An "A" will be earned by productive engagement in the readings and classroom discussions.
 If you are clearly not engaged in classroom discussions or activities (ie distracted by your computer or other devices), your participation grade for that day will be a "C".